Seahorse: Threats of extinction

 Because data is lacking on the sizes of the various seahorse populations, as well as other issues including how many seahorses are dying each year, how many are being born, and the number used for souvenirs, there is insufficient information to assess their risk of extinction, and the risk of losing more seahorses remains a concern.
-Some species, such as the paradoxical seahorse, H. paradoxus, may already be extinct.
-Coral reefs and seagrass beds are deteriorating, reducing viable habitats for seahorses.
+Coral reefs and seagrass beds are deteriorating mainly due to human activity impacts (e.g., fishing using illegal methods), reducing viable habitats for seahorses.
 Additionally, bycatch in many areas causes high cumulative effects on seahorses, with an estimated 37 million individuals being removed annually over 21 countries.